lillyvuchkova/BibiAI/README.md

 • Provide contextual help across the platform

 Instead of searching through documentation, users can simply ask BibiAI.

+## Example Use Cases

+### New User Onboarding
+A beginner asks how to verify their account.
+BibiAI explains the KYC process step by step.

+### Interface Guidance
+A user uploads a screenshot of the Binance trading interface.
+BibiAI highlights the buy/sell panel and explains how to place a trade.

+### Crypto Learning
+A user asks what staking means.
+BibiAI explains the concept in simple language.

+### Portfolio Understanding
+A user asks about their portfolio distribution.
+BibiAI provides a simplified explanation of their allocation.
 ---

 # Key Features